Fellow Life

 Workshops for spouses and significant others are also available.

-We endeavor to create and maintain a diverse, vibrant, collaborative, learner-centered community which promotes the growth of future colleagues and the advancement of our field.
+We strive to recruit and develop clinical leaders who are representative of our broader community and to foster a culture of safety and belonging for all staff, students and patients.
 We are all responsible to and for our community which in turn provides a solid clinical foundation and encourages individual development, while fostering an environment of scholarly inquisitiveness, commitment to excellence, and creativity.

 Our faculty includes individuals from diverse cultural and clinical training backgrounds.
 Our program values facilitating personally and professionally supportive and affirming relationships between residents, fellows, and faculty.